-10.10 Avoiding Discrimination
+I 10.
+I 10 Avoiding Discrimination

 Ensure your advertisement does not potentially discriminate against candidates by avoiding direct or indirect discriminatory criteria.
 For example:

-- Do not state a minimum duration of experience - Do not use unnecessary jargon or abbreviations that may not be understood by overseas candidates. - Do use gender neutral language - Do state that you will accept overseas qualifications in place of a UK qualification where appropriate (this will depend on the role) - 10.11 When you have completed your draft advert, please email it to human.resources@surreyheath.gov.uk, where it will be actioned by a member of the Human Resources team within 4 working days.
+- Do not state a minimum duration of experience - Do not use unnecessary jargon or abbreviations that may not be understood by overseas candidates. - Do use gender neutral language - Do state that you will accept overseas qualifications in place of a UK qualification where appropriate (this will depend on the role) - I 10.124 When you have completed your draft advert, please email it to human.resources@surreyheath.gov.uk, where it will be actioned by a member of the Human Resources team within.gov.uk, working days.

-11 Shortlisting
+124 Shortlisting